Novel non-involutive solutions of the Yang-Baxter equation from (skew) braces: Preliminaries on Quasi-bialgebras Drinfeld twists

-We consider in the following proposition two special cases of the general algebraic setting for quasi-triangular quasi-bialgebras as described above.
+In the following proposition we consider two special cases of the general algebraic setting for quasi-triangular quasi-bialgebras as described above.
 This setup, introduced in \cite{DOGHVL}, will be particularly relevant to the findings of the next section. \begin{proposition}(\it Proposition \cite{DOGHVL}){ } Let $\big ({\mathcal A}, \Delta, \epsilon, \Phi, {\mathcal R} \big )$ be a quasi-triangular quasi-bialgebra, then the following two statements hold: \begin{enumerate} \item Suppose $\Phi$ satisfies the condition (in the index notation) $\Phi_{213}{\mathcal R}_{12} = {\mathcal R}_{12} \Phi_{123},$ then

 and the universal ${\mathcal R}$ matrix satisfies the usual YBE.
 Also, $(\epsilon \otimes \mbox{id}){\mathcal R} = c_l,$ $~(\mbox{id} \otimes \epsilon){\mathcal R} = c_l^{-1} $ and $c_r =1_{\mathcal A}.$